 I invite you to place your attention on the gentle sound vibration, Om Namah Shivaya.
-This universal redeeming mantra purifies and heals the breath, the nervous system, the senses, and the world that the senses perceive.
+This universal redeeming mantra purifies the breath and heals the nervous system, the senses, and the world perceived by the senses.
 The flow of these syllables through your breath enlivens the five elements of your body and the whole earth around you.

 Om-Na-Ma-Shi-Va-Ya: "May divine purity pervade earth, water, fire, air, space and consciousness."
-These syllables enliven the energy centers in our nervous system.
-Each of the five syllabes purifies one of the five elements in our body.
+Each syllable purifies one of the five elements in the body.
 Na - earth at the root of the spine; Ma - water in the abdomen; Shi - fire in the solar plexus; Va - air in the chest; Ya - prana at the throat; Om - the space in the forehead.
-The bindu, or point of silence at the end of Om, is in the crown chakra at the top of the head.
-In that silence, all merges in the source.
+The bindu or dot written above Om is the space just above the crown of the head.
+In that silence space, akasha, all energy merges in the source.

 No need to concentrate on these centers, or on the syllables.
 Simply chant the mantra, then let it ripple away into silence.
-Let waves of purification wash over you and through you, each vibration flowing to the area where it is needed, quite automatically.
-The key is to let the grace of the mantra do the work.
+The blessing of the mantra does not come through our work, our concentration, but through the grace inherent in the space of consciousness itself.
+For these syllables are the Vrittis or vibrations that arise within the silence of the Atma, the Self.
+Let waves of purification wash through you and over you.
+Each vibration will flow automatically to the area in the body where it is needed for healing.
+Just let the grace of the mantra do the work.

+Your mind is the open window divine Light wants to pour through.
+Your breath is the wellspring of divine Love.
+Your heart is the fountain where the grace of Divine Mother gushes into creation.
 Om Namah Shivaya.
-Your mind is a window for divine light.
-Your breath is a wellspring of divine love.
-Your heart is the fountain where the grace of Divine Mother gushes into creation.